 Many people believe that living a more sustainable and eco friendly lifestyle would cost them more day to day but with these handy tips you CAN save money and the environment all at the same time.
 What’s even better is these tips also save you time… and whats that old saying… time is money…?

-Take a look at these easy peasy tips and try to incorporate even 1 or 2 in the next week and we will see you then!
+Take a look at these easy-peasy tips and try to incorporate even 1 or 2 into your daily routine

 Buying in Bulk may seem more of an initial cost however bulk buying always saves you money in the long run.
 Not just for the equivalent of the products you buy but think about reduced trips to the shop saving parking, fuel, other transport and travelling costs, etc.